zrghassabi/Object-Detection-Fast-RCNN-Pytorch/README.md

 To know about YOLO see this link : https://howsam.org/yolo-algorithm/

+To learn about Object Detection see this link: https://howsam.org/introduction-to-object-detection/

 We have a dataset including 200 images of one object which is a Raccoon (https://github.com/experiencor/raccoon_dataset)